-Trinitas Group provides the following hazardous material services to ensure our clients are able comply with mandatory legislation.
+Trinitas Group provides the following Work Health Safety services to ensure our clients are able comply with mandatory legislation.

 Work Health & Safety Services